 Qualifiying as a barrister consists of three stages: academic, vocational and professional (or pupillage).

 You can only become a barrister if you have a degree, either in a law or non-law subject.
 This degree will almost always need to be at least a 2.1.
 If your degree is in a subject other than law, you will need to complete a law conversion course known as the graduate diploma in law (GDL) or the common professional examination (CPE).
 The law conversion course takes one year to complete and applications are made through the Central Applications Board.
+If you want to know more, you can find out with our guide on law conversion courses.

 The final stage in becoming a fully-fledged barrister is the completion of a pupillage.
-This consists of two six-month periods spent in chambers under the supervision of one or more 'pupil supervisors'.
+This consists of two six-month periods spent in chambers under the supervision of one or more ‘pupil supervisors’.
 During the first six months pupils shadow and assist their supervisors; during the second six they will have the chance to take on cases by themselves.
 It is possible either to spend all twelve months at the same chambers or to complete the two six-month periods in different chambers.
+Find out more about how pupillage works here.

 Once you have completed a pupillage you will need to find a permanent base from which to practise, known as a tenancy.
 You may be offered tenancy in the chambers in which you did the pupillage.
 However, not all pupils are this lucky so be prepared to look and apply elsewhere.

 It's recommended that students gain a mini-pupillage and as much understanding of the law as possible during their time at university.
 They should also be applying for their pupillage during their final year.
 Some chambers advertise pupillages using the Pupillage Gateway; others use their own websites.
+Check out our article on why mini-pupillage is the best way to boost your skills for the Bar.

 Barristers need to demonstrate: